Should You Buy a New or Used Semi-Truck?

 3. Extensive Data

 Used semi-trucks have been on the market longer than newer models.
 That means there’s more available information to assist your research.
 You can find extensive data and reviews from other users when researching used trucks.
-This makes it easier to compare models and make the most informed decision for your business.3.
-Extensive Data
+This data makes it easier to compare models and make the most informed decision for your business.

 4. Lower Risk

-When buying a used semi-truck, you can change course more easily since you’re spending less initially and have lower payments.
-If you take another job, change careers, or encounter financial complications along the way, buying used can make this process easier.
+When buying a used semi-truck, you can change course more easily since you initially spent less and have lower payments.
+If you take another job, change careers, or encounter financial complications, buying used can make this process easier.

 On the other hand, purchasing a new model is more of a commitment.
 It may complicate matters further if you decide to switch gears.
 Selling the vehicle in the first few years could mean losing the significant funds you’d invested.

 A used model comes with a lower upfront expense, thus reducing your risk of financial loss.
-Should a used semi-truck purchase not work out the way you anticipated, it likely won’t be a large blow to your wallet.
+If a used semi-truck purchase does not work out as anticipated, it likely won’t be a large blow to your wallet.

 Like new models, used semi-trucks come with their own set of challenges.
 Here are some potential shortcomings of a used rig or semi-truck.